 WordPress is one of the most well-known content management systems out there, and for a good reason – it’s user-friendly, affordable, and easy to manage.
 However, when it comes to the realm of higher education, most institutions opt for Drupal, often under the impression that it is a more secure and scalable CMS.
 We’ve had the privilege of working with several higher education institutions on WordPress sites, and they’ve been very happy with its performance.
 Contrary to popular belief, WordPress is every bit as good as Drupal for a higher education website.

 Like Drupal, WordPress is free and open-source, meaning anyone can access the code and modify it.
 This instantly cuts down the cost, and if you want to implement custom themes or page templates, you can do that too, often quicker and cheaper than with Drupal.
 Premium (purchased) plugins are probably what you would be spending most of your money on to maintain your site’s design and functionality.
 With WordPress, you pay just a fraction of the cost of most other CMS platforms.
-Another great thing about WordPress is that it’s really easy to keep up to date, whereas a site built on Drupal typically requires a complete overhaul.
+Another great thing about WordPress is that it’s really easy to keep up to date, whereas a site built on Drupal typically requires a complete overhaul when updates are available.

 When it comes to higher education, most institutions have a main website as well as sub-sites that are specific to certain programs or departments.
 WordPress has the functionality to host all your subsites, allowing for different departments to manage their respective site.
 In addition to multi-site functionality (managing several sites on a single WordPress install), the backend of WordPress is multilingual and available in over 70 languages.
 For content to be posted in different languages, you can write language conversions or translate automatically with a plugin.